neuwoges.de Listed by incransom Ransomware Group

 The Neubrandenburger Wohnungsgesellschaft mbH (NEUWOGES), a municipal housing company and subsidiary of the Vier-Tore-Stadt Neubrandenburg in Mecklenburg-Western Pomerania, Germany.
 It is one of the largest regional housing providers, managing around 12,000 apartments alongside commercial units and care facilities.
 It’s no secret that the company was subjected to a cyberattack and that data was stolen.
 But let’s pull back the curtain a bit.
 At first, the company’s leadership cut costs on proper IT infrastructure, and after the attack they continued to do so—this time at the expense of the sec

 On June 17, 2026, the Neubrandenburger Wohnungsgesellschaft mbH (NEUWOGES) appeared on the leak site of the ransomware group Incransom.
-The German municipal housing company, which manages around 12,000 apartments plus commercial units and care facilities in Mecklenburg-Western Pomerania, had internal files exfiltrated after a ransomware attack.
+The German municipal housing company, which manages around 12,000 apartments plus commercial units and care facilities in Mecklenburg-Western Pomerania, is claimed to have had internal files exfiltrated after a ransomware attack.

 Public reporting indicates that NEUWOGES is a subsidiary of the city of Neubrandenburg.
 The company itself acknowledged the cyberattack and confirmed that data had been stolen.
 Available details show the incident involved both an initial compromise and subsequent exfiltration of internal documents.
 The files were later published on the Incransom leak site, a common tactic used to pressure victims.
 Exact volume of data and the precise number of individuals affected remain unclear from current public sources.